Get a free, no obligation personal loan quote with rates as low as 9.99%

 The Vicious Circle Of Unaffordable Housing

-With the influx of people moving from the cities to more rural areas, housing prices also increase in these places.
-This then creates another issue as the people who leave the cities trying to escape the high cost of living are faced with prices just as expensive.
+With the influx of people moving from the cities to more suburban and rural areas, housing prices also increase in these places.
+This then creates another issue, as the people who leave the cities trying to escape the high cost of living are faced with prices just as expensive.
 The high prices in these communities then spread and affect the residents living in nearby, underprivileged regions, who now must also deal with price increases.

 The Canadian Real Estate Boom

-Another reason behind the affordable housing problem in Canada is the recent real estate boom.
-An intense growth in major cities, followed by the increase in demand for real estate, has a direct link to prices.
 As demand increases, so does the price.
 Additionally, people from other countries looking to either move to Canada or invest in property have caused this problem to worsen.
 Foreign investment in the real estate market has caused an increase in prices and the expected increase in immigration over the next few years will, without a doubt, escalate the demand for rental units.

 From Home To Vacation Destination